OpenSecEd/appliedcrypto/protocols.md

    b.
 Their vulnerability to collision attacks.
    c.
 Their requirement for digital certificates.
    d.
 Their dependence on symmetric key algorithms.

+The main property of a hash function is that it is deterministic, easily computable, but hard to invert.
+Create a questions with 10 true/false statements about uses of hash functions.
+For example: to prevent the system from leaking passwords, we hash them before storing them in the database.
+Then we can still verify them, but can't find them.

+1. Hash functions provide a deterministic transformation from input data to a fixed-size output.
+True
+2. Cryptographic hash functions are designed to be easily invertible so that the original input can be recovered from the output.
+False
+3. Hash functions are widely used to verify data integrity by comparing a computed hash with a known value.
+True
+4. One common use of hash functions is to securely store passwords by hashing them before saving in a database.
+True
+5. Collision resistance means that it is computationally infeasible for two different inputs to produce the same hash output.
+True
+6. Hash functions are primarily used for encrypting sensitive data, ensuring that the output can be decrypted later.
+False
+7. In blockchain technology, hash functions are used to link blocks together and secure the chain from tampering.
+True
+8. Digital signature schemes often rely on hash functions to create a digest of the message before signing.
+True
+9. Hash functions can be used to generate unique identifiers for large files, making it easier to detect duplicates.
+True
+10. A challenge in designing hash functions is that they must be slow to compute in order to resist brute-force attacks.
+False

 MACs (Message Authentication Codes)
 1. What does MAC stand for in cryptographic contexts?